openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Type is the kind of persistent storage implementation to use for etcd.</p>
+<p>type is the kind of persistent storage implementation to use for etcd.
+Only PersistentVolume is supported at the moment.</p>
 </td>
 </tr>
 <tr>